renepacchaux/gudeeds-responsive-mobile-app/README.md

 **First to sign up**

-Our team, starts to figure out and document why a person in Sabrina's shoes would have felt the way she did.
+Our team starts to figure out and document why a person in Sabrina's shoes would have felt the way she did.

 We thought about how we would deliver our work at the final meta meeting.
 We are on our way to delivering it to four groups of 10 people.

-<a id="org0d7c92d"></a>
+<a id="orgf956832"></a>

 ### But how do you know?